-A new study has found that awnings can provide significant savings on cooling costs and on peak electrical demand by reducing solar gain through home windows.
+Studies have found that awnings can provide significant savings on cooling costs in the summer and on peak electrical demand by reducing the heat gained through home windows.
 The study, Awnings in Residential Buildings: The Impact on Energy Use and Peak Demand, was conducted by the Center for Sustainable Building Research at the University of Minnesota.

 In the first phase of the study, awning impacts were measured in seven U.S. cities across various climates, including, Minneapolis, Boston, Seattle, Albuquerque, Phoenix, St. Louis and Sacramento.
 The study revealed that in all cities for all window orientations tested, there are significant energy savings in cooling costs and peak electricity demand as a result of using window awnings.
 The range of energy saved varies, depending on the number of windows, types of glass in the windows and window orientation.
 Phase two is due for release in the near future and will include additional cities.